priyankabasava19-cpu/phishing-website-detection-ml/README.md

 ---

 ## Overview
-A comparative study replicating and extending the work of Anakal et al. (IEEE ICIICS 2023).
-We implement 8 supervised ML models for phishing URL detection across two datasets.
+This study replicates and extends the work of Anakal et al. (IEEE ICIICS 2023) by implementing eight supervised machine learning models for phishing URL detection across two datasets.

 ---